-- All staff in Education should be aware of the signs and symptoms of abuse and be able to respond appropriately.
+- 456. All staff in Education should be aware of the signs and symptoms of abuse and be able to respond appropriately.
 Training is provided to the whole school every year with separate training to all new staff on appointment if this falls at a different point in the year.
-The DSL will attend initial training for their role and then refresh this specific training for DSL's every two years in addition to having an annual update and regular updates in between training through for example, DSL networks, reading related articles or research and keeping a record of the ways that they have kept up to date. - Any update in national or local guidance will be shared with all staff and then captured in the next whole school training.
-A record will be kept and policy updated.
-The effectiveness of any updates will be monitored by the Senior Leadership Team and Governing Body as part of the annual safeguarding audit. - Information for visitors should be clear so as they can raise any concerns whilst in school.
-It should include the names of DSL/s and how to contact them.
-It should also set out any expectations regarding for example, use of mobile phones.
+The DSL will attend initial training for their role and then refresh this specific training for DSLs every two years in addition to having an annual update and regular updates in between training through for example, DSL networks, reading related articles or research and keeping a record of the ways that they have kept up to date. - 457.
+Any update in national or local guidance will be shared with all staff and then captured in the next whole school training.
+A record is kept and the policy is updated annually.
+The effectiveness of any updates will be monitored by the Senior Leadership Team and Governing Body as part of the termly safeguarding audit. - 458.
+Information for visitors is clear so they can raise any concerns whilst in school.
+This includes the names of DSL/s and how to contact them.
+It also also sets out any expectations regarding for example, use of mobile phones.